 - Walk your palms back in toward you to gently come back up.

 4. Pelvic Rock (Cat-Cow)

-Pelvic rocks are excellent for easing back aches, as they push baby away from your back giving you some relief.
-They also strengthen your lower back and abdominals, and alleviate side and sciatic pain.
-This hands and knees position also helps encourage baby down into the birth canal.
+Pelvic rocks are excellent for easing backaches, as they push the baby away from your back, giving you some relief.
+They also strengthen your lower back and abdominals and alleviate side and sciatic pain.
+This hands and knees position also helps encourage your baby to move down into the birth canal.

 - Position yourself on your hands and knees with your back parallel to the ground, arms shoulder-width apart, and knees hip-width apart.

 - As you exhale, gently drop your belly toward the floor and look up toward the ceiling.

 - Now inhale and flip the other way, arching your back like a cat.